IRS Form 8300 reference guide

 Businesses, including sole proprietorships, located in the U.S. territories must file Form 8300 with the IRS on cash transactions of $10,000 or more.
 The U.S. Territories include American Samoa, Northern Mariana Islands, Guam, Puerto Rico and the U.S. Virgin Islands.
 This IRS filing requirement is in addition to any U.S. territory filing requirement the business may also have with territory tax authorities under similar territory rules, including under a U.S. territorial mirror income tax code.

-Members of a Consolidated Group
+Members of a consolidated group

-Members of a consolidated group.
 If the person required to file Form 8300 is a member of a consolidated group, then information specific to that member corporation must be provided in Part IV items 35 through 41 of Form 8300, rather than the common parent.
 The common parent's name and employer identification number must be included in the Comments section of Form 8300.

-Related Parties
+Related parties

 When a business is required to file a Form 8300, the law requires the business to provide a written statement to each person(s) named on Form 8300 to notify them the business has filed the form.
 This requirement to provide a written statement does not apply with respect to a Form 8300 filed voluntarily, including a Form 8300 to report a suspicious transaction involving less than $10,000.